Menu

 BARBARA ESTHER

-Barbara Esther grew up in the Philippine Islands where she studied with backstrap weavers at the Easter School in northern Luzon in 1971.
+Barbara grew up in the Philippine Islands where she studied with backstrap weavers at the Easter School in northern Luzon in 1971.
 She also wove with a master Guatemalan backstrap weaver both as a student and as an interpreter.
 Additionally, she wove on an inkle loom, employing intricate pick up patterns, some traditionally Filipino.
 She studied floor loom weaving, dyeing and other fiber related techniques at Haywood Community College as part of their Professional Crafts Program between 2013 and 2015.
 As a teacher of Spanish and English as a Second Language for over twenty years she has always enjoyed incorporating arts and crafts of the cultures studied.
 Barbara's weaving reflects her Asian roots, uses vibrant colors from natural dyes whenever possible, and often contains wool from the flock of sheep she and her family raise on their farm in Big Sandy Mush, Leicester, North Carolina, where she lives with her husband, a shearer, and where they raised their three children, and now two grandsons.

 SUMMER CAMPS FOR KIDS + TEENS